Vector boson scattering and anomalous quartic couplings in final states with $\ell\nu$qq or $\ell\ell$qq plus jets using proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 where the first summation runs over both the interference terms between the SM and one $\mathcal{O}_i^{(D)}$ operator and the quadratic contributions of the $\mathcal{O}_i^{(D)}$ operator and the second summation runs over the interference terms between two different $\mathcal{O}_i^{(D)}$ operators.

 In this paper, we explore dimension-8 operators that induce anomalous quartic gauge couplings~\cite{PhysRevD.93.093013,Falkowski:2016cxu}, a focus motivated by the fact that VBS measurements typically yield weaker dimension-6 constraints than EW precision observables, Higgs, or inclusive diboson measurements.
 These operators lack an associated triple gauge vertex and are expected to significantly impact VBS production at large transverse momenta, where sensitivity to high-energy effects is enhanced.
 A recent LHC EFT working group note~\cite{Durieux:2024zrg} distinguishes \textit{CP}-even from \textit{CP}-odd dimension-8 EFT operators.
 In our study, we employ the latest version of the unified \textsc{Feynrules} output (UFO) model~\cite{Almeida:2020ylr}, which uses operator definitions consistent with Ref.~\cite{Durieux:2024zrg}.
-We include all 20 operator structures presented in Ref.~\cite{Almeida:2020ylr}, and, for the first time, study the T3 and T4 operators.
+We study all 20 operator structures presented in Ref.~\cite{Almeida:2020ylr}, including the T3 and T4 operators which have not previously been analyzed by the CMS Collaboration.

 The paper is organized as follows.
 Section~\ref{sec:cms} describes the CMS detector, Section~\ref{sec:samples} presents the methods to produce the simulated data samples, and Section~\ref{sec:obj} describes the event reconstruction.
 The SM measurement for the VBS $\PZ\PV$ process is presented in Section~\ref{sec:vbs}, including the description of the selection of signal and control samples, the background estimation, and the discussion of the systematic uncertainties.
 The EFT interpretation of the combined lepton + jets measurements is in Section~\ref{sec:aqgc}.
 Section~\ref{sec:summary} contains a summary and conclusions.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.